WordPress/WordPress-Documentation-Style-Guide/docs/4-punctuation/hyphens.md

 [warning] Not Recommended: The high capacity website hosting is impressive. [/warning]
 [tip] Recommended: The high-capacity website hosting is impressive. [/tip]

+Hyphenate two or more words if one of the words is a past or present participle (a verb ending in *-ing* or *-ed* being used as an adjective or noun).

+**Examples**

+- well-formatted text
+- seat-gripping book
+- left-aligned paragraph

 ## Compound words

 ## Numbers and fractions